Suor/battle-brothers-mods/elite_few/README.md

 This means a Hedge Knight and Hunter will have a 1 in 30 chance to be a master, Witchhunter - 1 in 54, and a cripple a 1 in 94.
 By default indebted cannot be masters.

-Each master bros worth is 25-50% higher when calculating party strength, which affects enemy scaling sending larger groups of enemies at you.
+Each master bro's worth is 25-50% higher when calculating party strength, which affects enemy scaling, sending larger groups of enemies at you.
 The exact formula:

 ```python
 min(50, baseWage / 2 + 25)
 ```

-Note that only top 12 (14 for militia and manhunters origins) bros by level taken into account when calculating the party strength, so a newly hired low level master bro might not contribute.
+Note that only top 12 top level bros (14 for militia and manhunters origins) are taken into account when calculating the party strength, so a newly hired low level master bro might not contribute.

 ## Configuration